Flooring Contractors: Pour Your Own Self-Levelling

 Prepping the Floor for SLU

-After the floor has been flattened or leveled as desired, prior to an installer pouring a SLU, there are steps that need to be taken to ensure the flooring is prepped properly.
+After the floor has been flattened or levelled as desired, prior to an installer pouring a SLU, there are steps that need to be taken to ensure the flooring is prepped properly.

 Once materials have been purchased, secure the floor by screwing the floor down.
 To avoid losing the SLU into unintended areas, use a product, like foam weather stripping or an adhesive, to close off gaps around the perimeter, fixtures and pipes.
 This can also help with moisture mitigation, as moisture in the existing substrate needs to be sealed off.